JAMES SHERIDAN

 Amnesty International’s #NOVACANCIES campaign

-The campaign received recognition in the Creative Conscience Awards (Human Rights Category).
+The project was recognised in the Creative Conscience Awards, Human Rights Category.

 The digital out-of-home campaign features a 12-second looping video animating key artwork elements.
 As a sleeping homeless woman fades into a chalk outline, flashing police lights suggest a crime, while yellow tape with the campaign’s message seals off a scene of human rights violation.